Ali Shamil: Life and career

 Ali Shamil was born on June 5, 1948, in the village of İnəkdağı (now Tretuk), Basargechar District of the Armenian SSR.
-His family was deportated into iner districts of Azerbaijan SSR during the resettlement of the Azerbaijani population of the Armenian SSR with the Decree of the Council of Ministers of the USSR.
+His family was deported into inner districts of Azerbaijan SSR during the resettlement of the Azerbaijani population of the Armenian SSR with the Decree of the Council of Ministers of the USSR.
 His family was settled down in the village of Məmmədalılar (now Qapanlı), Shamkhor District of the Azerbaijan SSR, where he studied in a seven-year school in 1954–57.
 After Stalin's death, the family returned to their native village, where he completed his secondary education in İnəkdağı, then in Mets Mazra and Zod.

 In 1968–73, he studied at the Journalism department of the Baku State University.
 He actively participated in student scientific conferences, was elected as the chairman of the Student Scientific Society of the faculty and deputy chairman of the Student Scientific Society of the university.
 In 1973, he was sent to work for the newspaper Şərq qapısı, the official mouthpiece of the Communist Party in the Nakhichevan ASSR.

 During his student years in Baku, he was a member of the secret meetings.
 During these years (the period of Brezhnev's stagnation), the development of the Azerbaijani national movement continued mainly underground.
 He was interrogated by the State Security Committee (well-known KGB) for distributing leaflets and photographs of the ADR period.
 After the eruption of the Nagorno-Karabakh conflict, he was active in the Meydan movement.